real-ekansh/real-ekansh/README.md

 # About Me

 ## I am Ekansh Bhavik, a Student who is passionate with Technology.
 I'm a Gamer.
-Developer, Coder, Blogger, Data Miner and Ex-Theme Designer / Moderator (Xiaomi Global)
+Developer, Coder, Blogger, Data Miner, Data Analyst and Ex-Theme Designer / Moderator (Xiaomi Global)

 Lets start with my Basic Information.